 We believe everyone deserves a safe, stable home — regardless of income.
 That’s why we’re committed to building vibrant senior living communities with a laser-sharp focus on affordability.
 Doing this means being diligent and careful stewards of the resources entrusted to us — always remaining transparent and accountable.
 In addition, we seek to achieve maximum impact through ongoing evaluation of our communities, assessing the need for housing in the areas we serve, looking at the data to see what works best, and constantly innovating.

 The 2Life team works hard every day to ensure that as many older adults as possible have the opportunity to live in a supportive community that will help them thrive.
 Following are some of our most recent accomplishments:

-- Built 61 affordable apartments in The Harry and Jeanette Weinberg House, the newest building on our Brighton campus.
-These include seven apartments set aside for chronically homeless older adults, and five apartments for adults aging with lifelong developmental disabilities.
+- Completed the addition of 61 affordable apartments in The Harry and Jeanette Weinberg House on our Brighton Campus.
+Of these, seven apartments are set aside for chronically homeless older adults and five are set aside for adults aging with lifelong developmental disabilities.

-- Renovated nearly 650 existing apartments across several campuses to provide residents with safe, modern, and adaptable homes.
+- Renovated nearly 650 existing apartments across several of our campuses to provide residents with safe, modern and adaptable homes.

-- Finalized plans to develop 62 units of affordable senior housing at 370 Harvard Street in Brookline—one of the best neighborhoods in the U.S. for older adults—in partnership with Congregation Kehillath Israel.
+- Partnered with Congregation Kehillath Israel to build the Brown Family House with 62 units of affordable senior housing in Brookline — recognized as one of the best neighborhoods in the U.S. for older adults.